HOME Back

 Experience unspoiled nature on the climb to this 1,300-year-old temple

-Designated a National Natural Monument and a special scenic spot, Aichi Prefecture’s Horaiji temple was founded in 703 by the hermit priest Rishu.
+Designated a National Natural Monument and a special scenic spot, Aichi Prefecture’s Horaiji Temple was founded in 703 by the hermit Rishu.
 It is located 695 meters above sea level on the cliffside of a dormant 15 million year-old volcano.
 To reach the temple you must climb the 1,425 uneven stone steps rising up through a dense ancient forest.
 Undertaking this pilgrimage provides a taste of Buddhist ascetic training.

 How to get there